godotengine/godot-docs/classes/class_container.rst

 Description
 -----------

 Base node for containers.
-A :ref:`Container<class_container>` contains other controls and automatically arranges them in a certain way.
+A ``Container`` contains other controls and automatically arranges them in a certain way.

 A Control can inherit this to create custom container classes.